Hard Workin' Man (song)

 "Hard Workin' Man" is a song written by Ronnie Dunn, and recorded by American country music duo Brooks & Dunn.
 It peaked at number four on the US Country charts in 1993 and was released in February 1993 as the first single and title track from their second album Hard Workin' Man.
-It also won the duo the Best Country Performance by a Duo or Group with Vocals in 1994.
+It also won the duo a Grammy for the Best Country Performance by a Duo or Group with Vocals in 1994.

 In 2019, Brooks & Dunn re-recorded "Hard Workin' Man" with American country music duo Brothers Osborne for their album Reboot.